About Me

 Let me tell you a little bit about myself and how I got here.

-I became a therapist because my own therapy did so much for me at a low point in my life that I decided to dedicate my career to helping others in the same way.
-I chose a person-centred training course because I wanted to be genuine, compassionate and non-judgemental with my clients, as I strive to be in life.
-Before my therapist training I spent many years studying languages and literature and working in a higher education setting.
-My previous studies inform and enrich my work, because one of the things therapy can do is help us tell, shape, and even rewrite our own story.
+I became a therapist because of how much my own therapy did for me at a low point in my life.
+That experience inspired me to dedicate my career to helping others in the same way.
+I chose a person-centred training course because I wanted to bring genuine compassion, authenticity and non-judgement into my work, values I strive to live by every day.

-If I sound like the kind of person you would like to work with, or you have questions to ask, click the button below to get touch.
+If I sound like the kind of person you’d like to work with, or if you simply have questions, I’d love to hear from you.
+Click below to get in touch.

 Qualifications